 Wikipedia defines cryptocurrency, as “a digital asset designed to work as a medium of exchange that uses cryptography to secure its transactions, to control the creation of additional units, and to verify the transfer of assets.
 Cryptocurrencies are classified as a subset of digital currencies and are also classified as a subset of alternative currencies and virtual currencies.”

-Unlike cash, cryptocurrencies are not issued or regulated by governments.
-They are electronically generated by a peer-run system with encryption to ensure (varying degrees of) anonymity and security.
-Moreover, they are designed to gradually reach a maximum amount over a pre-set time period, after which generation will cease.
-It is that built-in deadline that has generated unprecedented interest among investors.
+Unlike cash, governments do not issue cryptocurrencies.
+Unlike stocks and bonds, they do not regulate cryptocurrencies.
+What’s unique about crypto is that peer-run systems generate it.
+They employ encryption to ensure (varying degrees of) anonymity and security.
+Moreover, they design individual to gradually reach a maximum amount over a pre-set time period.
+Once that time period is up, generation will cease.
+It was that built-in deadline that encouraged a rush by investors.

 As a result, the entire virtual currency market reached a capitalization of nearly $2 trillion dollars in just 12 years.
-Since Bitcoin was introduced in 2009, its value increased by over 25,000 percent at one point.
-Within five years from mid-2013, the complete market cap for all cryptocurrencies grew by 10,000 percent.
+Since Bitcoin was introduced in 2009, its value increased at one point by over 25,000 percent.
+Within five years from mid-2013, the complete market cap for all cryptocurrencies grew by a whopping 10,000 percent.

-According to the Cambridge Centre for Alternative Finance, which issued the world’s first global cryptocurrency benchmark study in May 2017, more than three million people worldwide were then actively using digital currencies as an alternative for everything from purchases of goods and services to gambling platforms known as “cryptocurrency lottos.”
-That figure, which was three-times higher than previous estimates, represented a critical mass that had turned cryptocurrency into an integral part of the global financial system.
+The Cambridge Centre for Alternative Finance issued the world’s first global cryptocurrency benchmark study in May 2017.
+It found that more than three million people worldwide were then actively using digital currencies.
+They used it as an alternative to acquire everything from goods and services, and to participate in gambling platforms known as “cryptocurrency lottos.”
+That figure was three-times higher than previous estimates.
+It proved that there was a critical mass that turned cryptocurrency investments into an integral part of the global financial system virtually overnight.

-Since the advent of bitcoin, a number of other virtual currencies have been created, or, in the terminology of the trade, have undergone a cryptocurrency ICO (initial coin offering).
+A number of other virtual currencies came onto the market following the advent of bitcoin.
+In the terminology of the trade, they underwent a cryptocurrency ICO (initial coin offering).
 These include Litecoin, introduced in 2011, and Ethereum, introduced in 2015.

-These bitcoin alternatives are now attracting attention from people interested in investing in cryptocurrency, especially if they are seeking a lower entry price into the market.
-Since the beginning of 2017, therefore, bitcoin’s share of the market has fallen from 90 percent to 40 percent.
+Bitcoin alternatives like these, among many others, now attract attention from people interested in cryptocurrency investments.
+Especially if they are seeking to enter the market at a lower entry price.
+Within one year, therefore, bitcoin’s share of the market fell from 90 percent to 40 percent.

 Cryptocurrency consultants are usually the first stop for new investors.
 The challenge for the investor is that cryptocurrencies are, by definition, free from government regulation.
-A cryptocurrency consultant, therefore, does not have to be licensed by anyone.
-To weed out the scammers, check to see if they have professional histories in finance as investment consultants, stockbrokers, commodity traders, or some other related field that actually does require government registration.
-And then confirm that they remain in those capacities certified before you buy cryptocurrencies.
+Therefore, there are no licenses for cryptocurrency consultants.
+To weed out the scammers, check to see if they have professional histories.
+Look for a background in finance, as investment consultants, stockbrokers, commodity traders, or some other related field that actually does require government registration.
+And then confirm that their licenses remain valid before you buy your crypto.

-As is the case with traditional scams, fraudulent cryptocurrency consultants and fraudulent cryptocurrency trading sites generally disguise their address by renting out a mail drop in an unusual location for international commerce, either on a remote and underpopulated island or in a remote and underpopulated country behind what was once the Iron Curtain.
+As is the case with traditional scams, fraudulent cryptocurrency consultants and fraudulent cryptocurrency trading sites generally disguise their addresses by renting out a mail drop in an unusual location for international commerce.
+That address usually turns out to be on some remote and underpopulated island.
+Or in a remote and underpopulated country behind what was once the Iron Curtain.
 Due to demographic factors, such countries usually lack the governmental infrastructure to effectively monitor brokerages and other financial services.
-This is matched by lax enforcement of whatever legislation does exist and a legal system that has no experience in investigating and prosecuting online scams.
+Complementing that is lax enforcement of whatever legislation does exist.
+And a legal system that has no experience in cryptocurrency investments and prosecuting online scams.

 The next step to buying cryptocurrencies is to find an exchange.
 But the selection of an exchange for investing in cryptocurrencies poses unique risks.
 This is because even if a cryptocurrency exchange claims it is incorporated in a large Western country, it will not be registered with the national financial oversight agency.
 Again, that is because cryptocurrency is, by definition, free from government control and supervision.

-Financial regulation is the most important aspect of a brokerage’s credibility, since if it is unregistered it is also unmonitored, which means there is no governmental oversight.
-This typifies all fraudulent brokerages.
-If the cryptocurrency exchange also trades other commodities, check with your national financial oversight agency that it is registered to do so.
-In the event that it is, it has everything to lose if it is engaging in a cryptocurrency scam.
-If it isn’t, that’s a red flag.
+Financial regulation is the most important aspect of a brokerage’s credibility.
+Without it there is no government oversight.
+Which means the brokerage is unregistered and unmonitored.
+This is typifical of all scam brokerages.
+If the cryptocurrency exchange also trades other commodities, check with the appropriate national financial oversight agency that has a valid license to do so.
+In the event that it does, it has everything to lose if it is engaging in a cryptocurrency scam.
+If it doesn’t, that’s a red flag.
 Stay away.

-Cryptocurrency can be traded like any other asset.
-The cost of trading cryptocurrency should be published on an exchange’s website.
-If it is not, that can be a sign the site is a scam.
-If cryptocurrency trading costs are intentionally hidden from the public, that probably means they are either unnaturally high, linked to the size of the investment or even arbitrary − which, of course, would enable the scammer to maximize the rip-off.
+Investors can trade cryptocurrency like any other asset.
+A full list of the costs of doing so should appear on an exchange’s website.
+If it does not, that’s also a red light.
+If the site intentionally hides its crypto trading costs from the public, that probably means they are either unnaturally high, linked to the size of the investment or even arbitrary − which, of course, enables the scammer to maximize the rip-off.